What Does It Take to Get a Job Today? Resume Writer Shares 10 Lessons from 10 Years of Coaching Job Seekers

 The visibility you gain from doing informational interviews leads you to pop into someone’s mind when there is an opening at the company.
 In this way, an opportunity may come your way without ever having been posted in a formal job announcement.
 In a similar fashion, if you speak with people in the company you currently work for about their job functions, you stand a chance of being considered when a job opens in a different department than you currently work.

-Most people, especially in manufacturing environments, do not know about informational interviews.
+Many people do not know about informational interviews.
 By doing informational interviews, you will stand out from the crowd.

 LinkedIn may very well be the best tool to accomplish this task because it literally connects you with people across the globe.
 If this form of interaction feels awkward, or even downright weird, you can consider asking people you already know first.
 Think about your existing network.
 Does an in-law work at a company you’re interested in learning about?
 Does a fellow member of the Masons have a job title you’d like to have?
 Has your neighbor made a transition similar to the one you are hoping to make?
 If so, consider speaking with these people.